Updated December 21, 2018

 I also enjoy operating portable - and carry a rig and antenna with me at all times.
 My favorite for field trips is the K1.

 Antennas: I have constructed a Hex-beam, a ZS6BKW and EFHW dipoles.
-I have recently added a K9AY receive steerable receive antenna.
+I have recently added bi-directional Beverage On Ground (BOGs) Receive Antennas.

 I have earned the following awards: